prantikseal/css-flexbox-learnings/1-Introduction to FlexBox/learnings.md

 Flex Box is a layout system that allows you to lay out elements in a way that is easy to understand and easy to use.

+In the html code you will see that

+[]: # The container is known as the Flex-Box and the elements inside the container are the flex-items.

 Syntax:
     display : flex;
     border: 10px solid goldenrod;